 2. What’s the solution?

 When presented with difficult situations, it’s always best to try to work through it.
 As I mentioned above, you need to go deep to see if a commitment has legs.
-But what if you go deep, you hit a rough spot and you do everything you can to proceed but you still can’t get past it?
+But what if you persevere, you hit a rough spot, and you do everything you can to proceed, but you still can’t get past it?
 It’s a strong sign that it’s time to quit.

 3. Is it taking up too much of my time?